bring/developer-site/_posts/2020-12-23-sane-react-config-with-webpack.md

 ### Package.json
 We are going to start off with package.json because it holds most of the project information like name, dependencies, scripts, version and some config.

 In our empty project folder, we make a package.json file by running `npm init`.
-We answer the questions and skip the irrelevant or unknown – all can be changed later as well, or you can reference the downloaded file.
+We answer the questions and skip the irrelevant or unknown – all can be changed later as well, or you use the downloaded file as reference.

 ### Structure
 We also need to have something to build and bundle.
-Copy the downloaded `src` folder into the same folder as your package.json.
+Copy the downloaded src folder into the same folder as your package.json.

-Inside the `src` folder we have our components, index.html and index.js.
+Inside the src folder we have our components, index.html and index.js.

 In index.html, we have mounted the app in a div with an id set to `main`.
 Inside our index.js we pass the element to the `render()` function.

 ### Dependencies
-It’s nice to get a general idea of what the different dependencies do.
+Get a general idea of what the different dependencies do.
 We provide some context and recommend reading up on the linked documentation.

 After install, you might notice a package-lock.json file and a node_modules folder.
 The former is the dependency tree.
 If you use Git, it should always be committed to ensure the same versions being used across potentially different environments.
 The latter contains the downloaded dependencies and should not be committed.